Skip to nav Skip to content

 Intensive Outpatient Program

-CHKD’s intensive outpatient program is designed to provide evidence-based treatment to teens ages 10-17 whose mental health condition or behavioral needs extend beyond weekly outpatient therapy sessions and would benefit from a structured after-school mental health program.
+CHKD’s intensive outpatient program is designed to provide evidence-based treatment to teens ages 13-18 (and still in high school) whose mental health condition or behavioral needs extend beyond weekly outpatient therapy sessions and would benefit from a structured after-school mental health program.
 The goal of the program is to improve quality of life and reduce symptoms by providing patients with tools to help manage and regulate their emotions.
 The program includes individual and group therapies, skills building, family engagement, and medication support when appropriate.
 A dialectical behavioral therapy (DBT) curriculum is used.
 Upon successful completion of the program our intention is to transition patients back to care as usual with better skills in their toolkit, an understanding of how to take charge of their emotions, and to encourage health, healing, and hope.
 Learn more about our Intensive Outpatient Program here.

 Program Schedule: